Kevinpgalligan/ka/README.md

 * [Contributing](#contributing)

 ## Installation
-ka is currently distributed through PyPI (insert link here): `pip3 install ka-cli`.
+ka is currently distributed through the Python Package Index (insert link here).
+It requires Python 3.6+.
+To install, run: `pip3 install ka-cli`.

-I would greatly appreciate it if a kind person could help me to package it for Linux.
+I would greatly appreciate it if a kind person could help me to package it for Linux package managers.

 ## Usage
 To execute a single expression, pass it as an argument to the CLI.
 You may wish to surround the expression in single quotes so that it's not messed up by your terminal.